-If you encounter any malicious or harmful reviews that have been unjustly posted on OpenTable.com, reach out to Aaron Minc, an Internet Defamation Lawyer at Minc LLC.
-Aaron will fight for the removal of all defamatory posts, and help secure the reputation of your business.
+If you encounter any malicious or harmful reviews that have been unjustly posted on OpenTable.com, reach out to the internet defamation attorneys at Minc Law.
+Our team will fight for the removal of all defamatory posts, and help secure the reputation of your business.
 He is confident in his ability to remove all defamatory content, and will refund your fee if unable to secure a removal.

 Defamation Law Fact: Understand, there is a substantial difference between defamation and a negative review.
 OpenTable will publish all reviews that meet their community standards, meaning, even negative reviews about your company may be protected, granted they are truthful.